The Ordinary’s New Serum Is Special; Take It From A Serious Retinoid Fan

 Is The Ordinary’s Retinal 0.2% serum any good?

-Now that the science out of the way, I’ve tried countless retinal serums over the years but none of them has swayed me enough to make a repurchase until now.
-For transparency, last year I used tretinoin (a prescription retinoid, which is higher in strength compared to retinal) to minimize breakouts.
-The cream took lots of getting used to and my skin wasn’t always happy; it often became sore, dry and flaky.
-I’m breaking up with prescription skincare for the time being, but The Ordinary’s Retinal 0.2% Emulsion sounded like a great and slightly more gentle over-the-counter alternative.
-Plus, I didn’t need to book an appointment with a dermatologist to obtain it.
+Now that the science is out of the way, I’ve tried countless retinal serums over the years but none of them has swayed me enough to make a repurchase until now.

-Since this serum landed on my desk, I’ve been using it three times a week in the evening.
-Overall, my nighttime routine consists of a double cleanse using The Ordinary Glycolipid Cream Cleanser to remove all traces of makeup and sunscreen, followed by the retinal serum, then 30 minutes later, a generous layer of The Inkey List Bio-Active Ceramide Plumping Moisturizer.
-I’m so impressed by the results; the tiny under-the-skin bumps that I could feel when washing my face have all but disappeared and my skin is much smoother to the touch.
-I have nothing against injectables having had Botox in the past, but thanks to this serum (combined with gransil blur, an ingredient in the above Inkey List moisturizer), I don’t think about them; both are working overtime to minimize my faint forehead lines.

 AdvertisementADVERTISEMENT